m-umer-iqbal/P7-Netflix-Clone/README.md

 ## 🎯 Purpose
 This project was created as part of my frontend development practice to strengthen my HTML and CSS skills by recreating real-world UI designs.

+## 🔧 Quick Start
+Open `index.html` in your browser to view the clone.